fediverse-devnet/feditest/docs/plan/index.md

 possible and how they can be taken also depends highly on the app, creating controllability challenges for the test framework.

-We propose to address those challenges with the notion of an **“App Driver”**.
+We address those challenges with the notion of an **“App Driver”**.

-The App Driver is an abstract programming interface that is implemented once for each covered app.
+The App Driver is an abstract programming interface that, in principle, is implemented once for each covered app.
 It defines methods for the above functionality, such as:

 * Provisioning-related methods:

-  * Provision an instance of the app, and return its root URL;
+  * Provision a clean new instance of the app, and return its root URL.

-  * Deprovision an app instance;
+  * Deprovision an app instance.

-  * Provision an account on the instance;
+  * Provision an account on the instance.

   * Deprovision an account.

+  * Set the instance to use a known data set.

-* Observability-related methods:
+* Observability-related methods, e.g. such as:

   * Is post X there?